Boards and Commissions

 The Youth Action Council (YAC) establishes a communication link between Chula Vista youth and the City Council.
-Members are engaged in a variety of community service projects that initiate outreach to their neighbors and peers.
-YAC provides opportunities for students to become informed stakeholders in their community and learn more about city government.
+Members are primarily engaged in a variety of community service projects that initiate outreach to their neighbors and peers.
+YAC provides opportunities for students to connect with their community and become informed stakeholders.
 Members must be high school students in grade 10th, 11th or 12th and be Chula Vista residents.
 A member’s high school location is not limited to the City of Chula Vista.

 Meets on the 2nd and 4th Tuesdays of the month at 4:30 p.m., Otay Ranch Library located at Otay Ranch Town Center, 2015 Birch Road, Suite 409.